thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 Rationale:

-* `a1:t110@T120` starts a new batch with the batching window `t110-t160` with the batching timeout at `T180`
+* `b1:t120@T125` is the first message that's received by the batcher, which starts a new batch with the batching window `t100-t150` with the batching timeout at `T170`.
+Batching window is started from `t100` instead of the message's event timestamp `t120` to accommodate delayed messages as well like `a1`.
+* `a1:t115@T135` was delivered with a delay, but it is added to the same batch as `b1` as it falls within the batch1 window.
-* `b1` and `c1` gets added to the same batch as they are within the bounds of batch1's batching window.
+* `c1` gets added to the same batch as they are within the bounds of batch1's batching window.
-* `d1:t152@T160` starts a new batch as its event timestamp is outside the first batch's batching window of `t110-160` even though it was received before the batch timeout of `T180`.
-The first batch is not closed at this point as messages from that batch can arrive till the batching timeout at `T180` and it will be kept open until then.
+* `d1:t155@T160` starts a new batch as its event timestamp is outside the first batch's batching window of `t100-150` even though it was received before batch1's batch timeout at `T170`.
+The first batch is not closed at this point as messages from that batch can arrive till the batching timeout at `T170` and it will be kept open until then.
+Even though the batching window for batch2 was supposed to start from `t135` based on the event timestamp `t155` of `d1`, the batching window of the second batch starts from the end of batch1 from `t150-t200` to avoid an overlap with batch1.
-* `e1:t170@T190` gets added to the second batch itself as it belongs to the batching window of `t152-t202` started by `d2`.
+* `e1:t175@T190` gets added to the second batch itself as it belongs to the batching window of `t150-t200` started by `d2`.

 ### UC2: Simple batching with batching timeout